 Block Printing technique dates back as far as the 3rd Century in Rajesthan, India.
 To this day, artists known as Chippas continue to produce the work in the same desert state in a town called Bagru.

-The process begins with the design being carved from wood, layers of ink (often made from natural dyes such as Turmeric and Indigo) are printed onto cotton.
-The craft is now a world heritage protected medium, awarded for cultural heritage preservation by UNESCO in 2020.
+The process begins with the design being drawn and stencilled and then carved onto wood.
+Layers of ink (often made from natural dyes such as Turmeric and Indigo) are printed onto organic cotton.
+The craft is a world heritage protected medium, awarded for cultural heritage preservation by UNESCO in 2020.